Dirac brackets for classical radiative observables: Conclusions and Outlook

 \paragraph{Acknowledgments} It is a pleasure to thank A. Georgoudis, C. Heissenberg, G. Mogull, A. Ochirov, R. Porto, A. Pound and G.Veneziano for insightful comments and discussions on the manuscript.
-We thank the authors of \cite{Bohnenblust:2024hkw} for sharing with us their results and for the comparison.
+We thank V. Del Duca, E.Rosi, I.Rothstein and M.Saavedra for collaboration on related topics \cite{Alessio:2025xx}.
+We also thank the authors of \cite{Bohnenblust:2024hkw} for sharing with us their results and for the comparison.
 The work of RG is supported by the Royal Society grant RF$\backslash$ERE$\backslash$231084.
 The work of CS is supported by the China Postdoctoral Science Foundation under Grant No. 2022TQ0346, and the National Natural Science Foundation of China under Grant No. 12347146.
 This research was supported in part by grant NSF PHY-2309135 to the Kavli Institute for Theoretical Physics (KITP).